esa-esdl/gridtools/README.md

 ## Use of Numba

-gridtools optionally uses **numba** to JIT-compile the resampling functions.
+gridtools optionally uses [Numba](http://numba.pydata.org/) to JIT-compile the resampling functions.
 Although the use of numba is optional, it is strongly recommended to install it (e.g. using Miniconda) as it speeds up computations by up to a several hundred times (!) compared to plain Python.